 Napoleon is Canada's version of Weber: a household name that sets the backyard grilling standard.
 The Napoleon Prestige Pro 500 Gas Grill is a high-quality cart-mounted gas grill at a great price.
 It comes with plenty of features so grillers can cook plenty of different foods and have it all come out tasting great.Read more

 The Napoleon Prestige Pro 500 Gas Grill comes with 500 square inches of main cooking space, plus 260 square inches of warming area for a total 760 square inches of cooking area.

-The four stainless steel tube burners with up to 48,000 BTUs.
-Each burner can be lit either individually or all at once with a reliable ignition.
-The stainless steel wave cooking grate provide excellent sear lines for restaurant-quality food.
+There are four stainless steel tube burners with up to 48,000 BTUs.
+Each burner can be lit either individually or all at once with reliable ignition.
+The stainless steel wave cooking grate provides excellent sear lines for restaurant-quality food.
 The grill also comes with a stainless steel rear infrared burner with 18,000 BTUs that can function as both a smoker for smoking or roasting with the rotisserie kit discussed below.

 Another of the Napoleon line, this grill also has a "Sizzle Zone" side grill.
 It can reach over 1000 degrees and sears two steaks very well.
-Unlike some infrared grills, the temperature on this one can be reduced which is a great feature for sauces.
+Unlike some infrared grills, the temperature on this one can be reduced which is a great feature for cooking things slow and low or keeping them warm.
 The Sizzle Zone has a heavy cast iron grate, just like the Rogue, which can burn the meat prematurely.
 Reviewers replaced this heavy grate with a wire metal grate which slows the cooking time.
 By flipping the meat often, buyers can produce restaurant-quality steaks with no problem.